memgraph/docs/docs/how-to-guides/replication.md

 ---
 id: replication
 title: How to set up replication on a small cluster
-sidebar_label: Replication
+sidebar_label: Set up replication
 ---

 This article is a part of a series intended to showcase Memgraph's features and bring the user up to speed on developing with Memgraph.

-We highly recommend checking out the other articles from this series which are listed in our [database functionalities section](/database-functionalities/overview.md).
+We highly recommend checking out the other articles from this series which are listed in our [how-to guides section](/how-to-guides/overview.md).

 ## Introduction